5 Gold Coast restaurants you can’t miss

 Hellenika is on the side of one of the busiest highways in Australia, however the unlikely setting makes the cosy and welcoming atmosphere inside even more surprising.
 Owned by a Greek and with an Irish head chef, the food is traditional but with a modern take.
 It’s also one of the best spots for a long Sunday lunch, just be prepared to leave full!

 Buffets are never an acceptable eating venue unless you’re on a cruise.
-However Bazaar at QT Gold Coast has finally made the buffet cool again.
-And my God it’s such a good concept.
+However, QT Gold Coast changed the game when they introduced their gourmet all-you-can-eat Bazaar back in 2010.
+And my God, it’s such a good concept.
 Something for everyone, and lots of it.

 This very cool buffet has a seafood station to rival any good fish & chippery, an Asian chef who steams up dumplings to order, someone pulling chunks of meat off a pig on the spit, a BBQ guy who grills steaks to order, a pasta station, pizza, charcuterie, salads, the list goes on and on.